cea-hpc/modules/INSTALL.rst

  Control if output should be colored by default or not.
 A value of ``yes`` equals to the ``auto`` color mode.  ``no`` equals to the ``never`` color mode. (default=yes)

+ This installation option defines the default value of the :mconfig:`color` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html